Ahei0903/Mase/README.md

 The reason this project called Mase is beacause my name is Mes :p

 *Mase* is an cross platform project for the visualization of maze generalization and maze solver algorithm.
+Also, this is an project for MCL stuednts to practice C++, the repo is at [Maze-Practice](https://github.com/OpenMCL/Maze-Practice).

-It was made by C++17 and ImGui, with the OpenGL and glfw/glad backend.
+*Mase* was made by C++17 and ImGui, with the OpenGL and glfw/glad backend.

 ![](document/mase.gif)